-This burial plot, known as "Grave Circle A," was discovered in 1876 by the pioneering figure in the archaeology of early Greece, Heinrich Schliemann.
+This burial plot, known as "Grave Circle A," was discovered in 1876 by the pioneering figure in the archaeology of prehistoric Greece, Heinrich Schliemann.
 In fact, the site of Mycenae was the first in Greece to be subjected to modern archaeological excavation.
 Schliemann was encouraged to explore the site of Mycenae by his success a few years previously, when he excavated the remains of Troy.
 He had been impressed by the vividness of Homer's descriptions of the landscape and topography of Troy, which convinced him that Homer was accurately describing a real location.
 His conviction seemed to be confirmed when he uncovered the remains of a prosperous prehistoric city.
-That the city revealed unmistakable evidence of having been overrun by attackers and destroyed by fire at one point in its history proved to
+That the city revealed unmistakable evidence of having been overrun by attackers and destroyed by fire at one point in its history proved to Schliemann that Homer's account of events was as reliable as his descriptions of locations.
+For Schliemann, this was the destruction inflicted on Troy by the victorious Greek forces at the conclusion of the Trojan War, whose historicity could no longer be doubted.
+Inspired by this apparent confirmation of his faith in Homer's trustworthiness, Schliemann began digging at Mycenae, the home of King Agamemnon, which Homer describes as "rich in gold."
+What Schliemann discovered in his excavation of Mycenae satisfied both his exalted opinion of Homer's historical accuracy and his craving for valuable treasures.
+Among the objects unearthed in Grave Circle A was a series of gold death masks, one of which Schliemann proclaimed "the death mask of Agamemnon."
+As it happens, the burials in Grave Circle A date to a time some hundreds of years before the traditional time of the Trojan War, in which Agamemnon is supposed to have participated.